mercan/mercan/README.md

 ### Hi there 👋

-🌱 I’m currently learning MicroService<br>
+🌱 I’m currently learning Microservice<br>
 ✉️ You can contact me at imrcn77@gmail.com<br>

 ---